pi-geosolutions/core-geonetwork/docs/eng/geoportal/source/layout/layout.rst

 - The site's name

-- The login form, for registered users and administrators
+- The :index:`login form`, for registered users and administrators

 - The language switcher: the site is available in English and French

-- The help link: gives access to some helpful links, including this documentation.
+- The :index:`help` link: gives access to some helpful links, including this documentation.

 .. _central_panel: